Oklahoma Council of Public Affairs

 The Oklahoma Council of Public Affairs has ties to the American Legislative Exchange Council (ALEC) through its membership in several ALEC "task forces".

-Jonathan Small, president of the OCPA, won ALEC's Private Sector Member of the Year award and has represented the think tank on the Tax and Fiscal Policy Task Force.
-He participated in a panel discussion, "Debunking Tax Myths" at the 2012 Spring Task Force Summit.[4]
+Jonathan Small, president of the OCPA, is currently the private chair of ALEC's Energy, Environment and Agriculture Task Force.
+Small previously won ALEC's Private Sector Member of the Year award and has represented the think tank on the Tax and Fiscal Policy Task Force.
+He participated in a panel discussion, "Debunking Tax Myths" at the 2012 Spring Task Force Summit.[14]

 Senior Vice President Brandon Dutcher represents the organization as a member of ALEC's Education Task Force as of July 2011.[15]